typelevel/cats/docs/src/main/mdoc/typeclasses/bifoldable.md

 # Bifoldable

-`Bifoldable` takes two type parameters and it's seen as working with two `Foldable` instances that fold to the same summary value.
+`Bifoldable` takes two type parameters and identifies data structures with two varieties of elements foldable to the same summary value.

 As a reminder `Foldable` is implemented in terms of `foldLeft` and `foldRight`; similarly `Bifoldable` is implemented in terms of:
 ```scala